Characters of the Fatal Fury series: Rick Strowd

 Rick Strowd (リック・ストラウド, Rikku Sutoraudo) is one of the two new characters introduced in Real Bout 2.
 He is a casino show boxer known as the "White Wolf of the Ring", who is the son of a Native American father and a white mother.
 He seeks the opportunity to fight in a championship match as well as fight Terry Bogard.
+In City of the Wolves, Rick's wife Catherine is left comatose after a car accident, despite her injuries being only minor.
+Believing the Jin Scrolls may be responsible for her slumber, Rick joins the King of Fighters tournament in the hopes of destroying them and waking Catherine.

 Rick's Special Moves are the Shooting Star, the Divine Blast, the Hellion, and the Blazing Sun Burst.
 He also has a special dodging maneuver called Full Moon Fever.
 His Super Special is the Gaia's Breath, and his Hidden Ability is the Machine-Gun Wolf.
-Rick is seen to have a girlfriend, a blonde woman wearing a red dress, name unknown, with whom he rides off into sunset on horseback in his ending.
-Fans have speculated a probable connection between him and fellow boxer, Vanessa, from SNK's King of Fighters series, as she later began using Rick's Hellion, and had the Gaia's Breath as a DM in The King of Fighters 2002.
+Fans have speculated a probable connection between Rick and fellow boxer, Vanessa, from SNK's King of Fighters series, as she later began using Rick's Hellion, and had the Gaia's Breath as a DM in The King of Fighters 2002.